Attorney General James Announces Felony Guilty Plea and Sentencing of Bronx County Clerk Luis Diaz

 Support an Alleged Associate of the Genovese Crime Family

 NEW YORK – New York Attorney General Letitia James today announced the guilty plea, resignation, and sentencing of Bronx County Clerk and former Assemblymember Luis Diaz, 69, of the Bronx, for intentionally writing, certifying, and submitting false information to the court in support of a criminal defendant.
-As Bronx County Clerk, Diaz knowingly defrauded the court by claiming that Thomas Poli, an alleged associate of the Genovese crime family, fulfilled a community service requirement as part of a criminal charge in exchange for money.
+As Bronx County Clerk, Diaz knowingly defrauded the court by claiming that Thomas Poli, an alleged associate of the Genovese crime family, fulfilled a community service requirement as part of a criminal charge.
 In addition to the guilty plea, Diaz resigned his role as the Bronx County Clerk.

 “When we take our oath of office as public servants, we make a promise to our constituents to lead with integrity and uphold the laws of the great state of New York,” said Attorney General James.
 “Mr. Diaz violated that pledge, along with the sanctity of the same county court system he represents.
 Let this be a warning: we have zero tolerance for public servants who abuse public trust, and we will root out corruption in any and every form in New York.